Nebula: Efficient, Private and Accurate Histogram Estimation: Experiments

-\begin{itemize} \item Effectiveness: We compute the error as the absolute difference between the estimated normalized frequencies (\ie per bin counts divided by the total number of counts) and the original normalized frequencies. \item Efficiency: We evaluate the various costs of our framework through (1) Computational costs measured as CPU running time for both the client-side encode step and the server-side aggregation step; (2) Financial costs based on those running times and per-CPU-hour server rental prices, and (3) Bandwidth costs by measuring the size of a submission to the aggregation and randomness servers. \end{itemize}
+\myparagraph{Evaluation metrics.} We evaluate the effectiveness and efficiency of \name as follows. \textbf{Effectiveness}: We measure utility as a (scalar) error that quantifies the difference between the estimated and the true histograms: i) we represent each histogram as a vector, where the length of the vector corresponds to the total number of bins, and each entry represents the count in the corresponding bin; ii) we normalize each histogram by dividing each bin counts by the total counts; iii) we compute the $l_1$ norm of the difference between the estimated and original normalized histograms. \textbf{Efficiency}: We evaluate the various costs of our framework through (1) Computational costs measured as CPU running time for both the client-side encoding step and the server-side aggregation step; (2) Financial costs based on those running times and per-CPU-hour server rental prices, and (3) Bandwidth costs by measuring the size of a submission to the aggregation and randomness servers.

 \myparagraph{Parameters.} As discussed in Section~\ref{sec:analysis}, \name's privacy budget is computed as $\varepsilon=\max(\varepsilon_{\text{Unre}}, \varepsilon_{\text{Re}})$ and $\delta=\max(\delta_{\text{Unre}}, \delta_{\text{Re}})$.
 We set the parameters of \name---threshold \threshold, sampling rate $p_s$ and shift $t$ in TDSLap---such that we obtain a desired $(\varepsilon,\delta)$ privacy guarantees and a trade-off between utility and communication costs as follows: (1) Set $\varepsilon_{\text{Re}} = \varepsilon \leq 1$ (smaller $\varepsilon$ provides a stronger privacy guarantee) and $0 < \alpha \leq 1$ to a desired privacy budget and a constant, respectively, and compute the sampling rate as $p_s=\alpha (1-e^{-\varepsilon})$; (2) Set $\delta_{\text{Re}}=\delta$ to be very small (less than the reciprocal of the total number of clients) and compute the threshold as $\threshold=\frac{1}{C_{\alpha}}\ln{(\frac{1}{\delta})}$ where $C_{\alpha}=\ln{(\frac{1}{\alpha})}-\frac{1}{1+\alpha}$; and (3) set $t=2+2/\varepsilon_{\text{Unre}}\log(2/\delta_{\text{Unre}}))$ such that $\varepsilon_{\text{Unre}} \leq \varepsilon_{\text{Re}}$ and $\delta_{\text{Unre}} \leq \delta_{\text{Re}}$.
 In particular, setting $\varepsilon=1$, $\alpha=1/6$ and $\delta=10^{-8}$ yields $p_s= 0.105$, $\threshold=20$ and $t=15$.